behnamasadi/data_structure_algorithm/README.md

 ![alt text](https://img.shields.io/badge/license-BSD-blue.svg)

 To find all unfinished/ halfway done code, in qt-creator, go to Help > About Plugins and enable the todo plugin.
-Then After compilation, under todo entries window next to compiler output you can find un-completed tasks (click on active project).
+Then, after compilation, under the todo entries window
+Next to the compiler output, you can find uncompleted tasks (click on active project).

 References: